VectorInstitute/usa-npn-mcp-server/docs/source/user_guide.md

 1. **Install MCP Server**: The GitHub repository [README.md](../../README.md) contains instructions for installing the MCP Server and configuration with Claude Desktop App.

-## How it Works
+## What is USA-NPN MCP Server?

+Large Language Models (LLMs) have proven powerful in reasoning and generalize well across tasks.
+AI Agents result from connecting powerful models to tools, allowing them to interact with the world.
+Adding to the Agent's toolkit is a major goal of this project.

-Interaction between AI Agents and their underlying tools occur through the Model Context Protocol (MCP), a structured Client-Server communication protocol.
+Recently, interaction between AI Agents and their underlying tools was pushed towards standardization and cross-model compatibility with the **Model Context Protocol (MCP)**, a structured Client-Server communication protocol.

 The custom MCP Server presented here can communicate with MCP Clients in MCP-compatible Hosts (like Claude Desktop, IDEs or AI Tools) to add USA-NPN Data interaction and analysis to the Agent's repertoire.

-There are [many awesome MCP Servers](https://github.com/appcypher/awesome-mcp-servers) for making capable AI Agents.
+There are [many other awesome MCP Servers](https://github.com/appcypher/awesome-mcp-servers) for making capable AI Agents.

 ### Agentic Systems and Model Content Protocol (MCP)